Who Keeps the Car Bill of sale? (Don’t Get Scammed!)

 - Inspect the Vehicle Thoroughly: Get a pre-purchase inspection from a trusted mechanic.

 - Check the Vehicle History: Obtain a vehicle history report from a reputable provider like Carfax or AutoCheck.
-These reports can reveal potential issues such as accidents, title problems, and odometer fraud.

-- Create a Detailed Bill of Sale: Include all the essential elements mentioned earlier.
+Opt for certified checks, money orders, or escrow services. - Create a Detailed Bill of Sale: Include all the essential elements mentioned earlier.

 - Keep Multiple Copies: As I mentioned earlier, create two original copies of the bill of sale, have both parties sign them, and each party keeps one.